Interested in Becoming Catholic?

 - Explorers, who are interested in living out their relationship with Jesus in the Catholic Church.

+Each month we discuss a topic using a short passage from the bible and our own life experience.
 We meet on the second Tuesday of the Month or some refreshments, social time, and relaxed discussion of some aspect of our faith.
-Our dates for 2018 are:
+Our dates for 2019 are: